jlgerber/rustclass/lesson_05.md

 }
 ```

-This method will panic if any keo or value in the environment is not valid unicode.
+This method will panic if any key or value in the environment is not valid unicode.
 There is another call ```env::vars_os``` will return OsString pairs instead, and wont panic. but you have to deal with OsString instead of String.

 ## Arguments